Online LPN to BSN Programs in New Jersey: See Top NJ Schools

 Will employers care if I took some of my LPN to BSN classes online?

-Furthermore, employers provide clinical opportunities for students who are enrolled in online and hybrid programs.
-This means these companies not only support the schools they partner with, but they also help train those who may be part of their future workforce.
+Hiring standards may differ from one individual employer to the next, but many employers simply want to know that you earned your degree from a board-approved, accredited program.
+Furthermore, employers provide clinical opportunities for students enrolled in online and hybrid programs.
+This means these organizations not only support the schools they partner with, but they also help train those who may be part of their future workforce.

 LPN vs. BSN Salary Career Path in New Jersey

-Furthermore, earning a bachelor’s degree and working as a registered nurse is a great move to boost your job security.
+Earning a bachelor’s degree and working as a registered nurse is a great move to boost your job security.
 In New Jersey, both licensed practical nurses and registered nurses can expect job growth of 6.3 percent from 2022 to 2032.
-To put that in perspective, the nationwide growth for LPNs and RNs is 5.3 percent and 5.6 percent respectively.
+To put that in perspective, the nationwide growth for LPNs and RNs is 5.3 percent and 5.6 percent, respectively.
 These numbers translate into 5,030 annual openings for registered nurses across the state.

 Source: Bureau of Labor Statistics